 Access to Care

-Half of those who are uninsured report not having a usual source of care, compared to one in ten of those with insurance.
+Nearly half of those who are uninsured report not having a usual source of care, compared to one in ten of those with insurance.

 Health & Wellbeing